 Extreme humidity can be a terrible thing, especially for hairdos, make-up, and even inhaling.
-But not enough humidity in your home might actually harm some details of your home’s interior.
+But not enough humidity in your home might actually damage some details of your home’s interior.
 Learn about these few products you may have within your home that low humidity can damage over time.

 Wood Furniture and Wood Floors

-The absence of humidity generates static electricity which can disrupt the internal components of electronic equipment, such as your LED television, PC, or even your beloved PlayStation.
+Low humidity generates static electricity which can disrupt the internal components of electronic equipment, such as your LED television, PC, or even your beloved PlayStation.